compsocialscience/summer-institute/2026/melbourne/training.md

   <h4>Further reading</h4>
   <ul>
-    <li><a href="https://doi.org/10.1038/s41586-021-03660-7" target="_blank" rel="noopener noreferrer">Measuring Algorithmic Bias</a> — Hofman et al., 2021.
-A discussion of how to systematically assess biases in computational methods and algorithmic outputs. <span class="res-type">Paper</span></li>
+    <li><a href="https://doi.org/10.1080/0960085X.2021.1927212" target="_blank" rel="noopener noreferrer">Algorithmic bias: review, synthesis, and future research directions</a> — Nima Kordzadeh and Maryam Ghasemaghaei, 2021.
+A discussion of alogrithmic biases and the importance of considering them in research and data-driven decision-making. <span class="res-type">Paper</span></li>
   </ul>
 </div>